-If you’ve ever held a light bulb on a string, you know that the closer the lightbulb is to the ground, the smaller, the circle of light.
-As the light bulb moves upwards, the circle of light gets wider but dimmer.
+If you’ve ever held a light bulb on a string, you know that the closer it is to the ground, the smaller, the circle of light.
+As the bulb moves upwards, the circle of light gets wider but dimmer.

 Leadership isn’t much different.
 The closer you are to the ground, the smaller your circle of impact, and the higher up you go, the more people you impact.

 But the challenge, as with the light-bulb, is that the further up the chain you go, the less intensely and directly your impact is felt.